apache/activemq/SECURITY.md

 7. [Done] VM Transport creation blocks the XBean factory by default

+8. [Done] Limit the maximum size of uncompressed message bodies with the `maxInflatedDataSize` and `maxInflatedDataSizeRatio` settings.

+9. [Done] Validate all size values during unmarshalling before using those sizes for allocating buffers

+10. [Done] The WebConsole and Jolokia have been restricted to only admins.

 ## Security vs Features

 AI code scanning tools often mistaken designed features as a security issue.
 It is the responsibility of the reporter to review AI output and verify if it's a real issue.
 There has been a large number of invalid submissions that could be avoided by simply reviewing the JMS spec and the features of the broker itself.